TheMrityunjayPathak/MachineLearning/README.md

 🎯 **There are many reasons why learning machine learning is Important:**

 - Machine learning is widely used in many industries, including healthcare, finance, and e-commerce.

-By learning machine learning, you can open up a wide range of career opportunities in these fields.
+- By learning machine learning, you can open up a wide range of career opportunities in these fields.

 - Machine learning can be used to build intelligent systems that can make decisions and predictions based on data.

-This can help organizations make better decisions, improve their operations, and create new products and services.
+- This can help organizations make better decisions, improve their operations, and create new products and services.

 - Machine learning is an important tool for data analysis and visualization.

-It allows you to extract insights and patterns from large datasets, which can be used to understand complex systems and make informed decisions.
+- It allows you to extract insights and patterns from large datasets, which can be used to understand complex systems and make informed decisions.

 - Machine learning is a rapidly growing field with many exciting developments and research opportunities.

-By learning machine learning, you can stay up-to-date with the latest research and developments in the field.
+- By learning machine learning, you can stay up-to-date with the latest research and developments in the field.

+1️⃣ **Supervised Learning**

 🔹 Supervised learning is a class of problems that uses a model to learn the mapping between the input and target variables.

-**Supervised learning can be grouped further in two categories of algorithms:**
+**Supervised Learning can be grouped further in two categories of Algorithms :**

 - **Classification**

 - **Regression**

+2️⃣ **Unsupervised Learning**

 🔹 In an Unsupervised learning problem the model tries to learn by itself and recognize patterns and extract the relationships among the data.

-**Unsupervised learning can be grouped further in two categories of algorithms:**
+**Unsupervised Learning can be grouped further in two categories of Algorithms :**

 - **Clustering**

 - **Association**

+3️⃣ **Reinforcement Learning**

 🔹 Reinforcement learning is a feedback-based learning method, in which a learning agent gets a reward for each right action and gets a penalty for each wrong action.